-As can be seen from fig 2.1 above, some respondents consider that Long Clawson suffers from the 'negative factors' that affect many communities.
-19% of respondents stated that there is a lack of facilities in the village; 14% believe there is some anti-social behaviour; 10% believe there is some crime in the village.
+As can be seen from fig 2.1 above, several respondents consider that Hose suffers from the 'negative factors' that affect many communities.
+35% of respondents stated that Hose suffers from some degree of crime; 26% of respondents stated that there is a lack of facilities in the village; 9% believed there is some anti-social behaviour.